Janko Brašić

 Janko Brašić (Јанко Брашић; Oparić, January 1, 1906 – June 15, 1994) was a Serbian painter.
 He is considered to be one of the foremost contributors to the naïve art genre, with a worldwide reputation.

 Biography

 Brašić was born in 1906 in Oparić near Jagodina.
 He began painting in 1927, but his earliest dated works are from 1933 (drawings and self-portrait in oil).
-He is considered as the founder of the Serbian naive art.
+He is considered as the founder of the Serbian naïve art.
 He died in his birth village of Oparić in 1994, where he lived and worked all his life.

 About himself

 "I made my self-portrait as a testimony so that my fellow-countrymen would stay calm.
 If I painted someone else they could accuse me of the lack of resemblance since I got the picture and the man whose portrait I had made wouldn't be there for them to see him immediately.
 Well, this is how it was!… It was easy for me to make the portrait of myself … I looked at myself in the mirror and that's how I painted."